 Statins work by slowing down the production of LDL-cholesterol in the liver, where it’s made.
-Because it’s not making so much cholesterol, your liver then takes cholesterol out of your blood So your blood cholesterol levels fall.
+Because the liver isn't making so much cholesterol, it then takes cholesterol out of your blood to make bile with, so your blood cholesterol levels fall.

 Statins can lower your triglycerides

 As well as lowering your LDL-cholesterol, statins can lower your triglycerides too, and high triglycerides are linked to liver disease, heart disease and diabetes.

 Statins can raise HDL cholesterol

 Statins can sometimes raise your HDL-cholesterol – the type of cholesterol which helps to clear the fat from of your arteries.

 You might be prescribed a statin if you have heart disease or another disease of the heart and blood vessels, or if you are at risk of developing them in the next 10 years.

 You should be offered a statin if you have high cholesterol and lifestyle changes haven’t been enough to bring it under control.